Why you'll love this vegetable fried rice

 Once the oil is heated, add the onion to the hot pan and sauté for 2-3 minutes until translucent.

-Open the package of tofu and drain any excess liquid.
+Open the package of extra firm tofu and drain any excess liquid.

 You can also pat the tofu a little with a paper towel to soak up some excess water.